curateteaching/digitalpedagogy/keywords/play.md

 * Creator: Amanda Phillips (University of California-Davis)
 * Tags: literature, narrative, games

 Literature and Gaming is an undergraduate course at UC-Santa Barbara taught by Dr. Amanda Phillips.
 This syllabus makes connections between print-based narratives and video game-based narratives, explicitly questioning assumptions about the differences between the two.
 In particular, the students explore the five categories of play, narrative, space, time, and avatar across both media.
+Phillips reflects on the successes and challenges of this course in a worthwhile [blog post](https://www.hastac.org/blogs/amanda-phillips/2010/10/20/thoughts-teaching-literature-and-gaming) on HASTAC.

 ### Metagames
 ![screenshot](images/play-metagames.png)